droverbytrade/research-lab-summer-2018/grade-p1.md

 ---
-layout: category
+layout: page
 title: Grading
-sidebar_sort_order: 4
 ---

-To successfully complete the class this semester, you
+To successfully complete the class, you must meet the following requirements.
+In the first semester (Summer 2018), you

+* present an empirical study on a specific topic in child or youth development that you want to replicate in your research project,
+* write a proposal summarizing your research question, theoretical background, and analytical approach.

+In the second semester (Winter 2018), you

-* submit a first draft of your research report along with documentation to reproduce your project (due December 19, 2018),
+* present a progress report on your research project in class,
-* present a revised version of your report (between January 8-29, 2019),
-* submit your final research report along with documentation to reproduce your project (due February 15, 2019, 12:00pm).
+* write a research report along with documentation to reproduce your project.

+In addition, there will be homework assignments designed to facilitate successful class completion.
+Although these assignments aren't graded, I highly recommend to work through them within the appropriate time period in order to regularly review and practice class contents.
+In some cases, the homework is also immediately related to the class requirements outlined above.
+Homework 1 contains information on how to find an appropriate empirical study for replication.
+For details on the content and structure of the presentation of your empirical study, see Homework 8.
+In Homework 10 you'll find instructions for writing the research proposal.

 ### Research project
 In your research project, you replicate an existing empirical study on child or youth development in whole or in part.
 The primary goal is to competently carry out some or all of the empirical analyses in the study, to appropriately motivate the analyses, and to document your project workflow so that it can be understood and reproduced by anyone who has access to the original data.
 An exceptional research project additionally extends the original analysis in a meaningful way, for example, by